keanehauck/keanehauck.github.io/collections/_posts/2024-08-07-amazon-delivery.md

 categories: college, work, jobs, amazon
 ---

 If you know me, you know I like oddball jobs.
-I've never been one to feel content with some of the more traditional types of college employment such as fast-food or retail, and as such I have held a couple of interesting employment positions throughout the past few years.
+I've never been one to feel content with some of the more traditional types of college employment such as fast-food or retail, and, as such, I have held a couple of interesting employment positions throughout the past few years.
 In high school, I worked at a lake as a paddleboard instructor:

 ![FFF](/images/posts/amazon-delivery/fff.png "Not pictured: the 5 snakes that lived on the shoreline") *The team*